djeada/Statistics-Notes/notes/time_series/time_series.md

 1. distinguish a time series from an unordered sample;
 2. identify trend, seasonality, cycles, breaks, and irregular variation;
-3. write a decomposition and calculate its pieces for a chosen time point;
+3. write a decomposition and calculate its pieces at a chosen time;
-4. explain why sampling frequency determines the questions that can be answered;
+4. explain why sampling frequency limits the patterns that can be identified;
-5. choose a first transformation without hiding the original target;
+5. choose an initial transformation without losing sight of the original target;
-6. define a forecast origin and a valid information set;
+6. define a forecast origin and valid information set;
-7. separate descriptive smoothing from stochastic model terms.
+7. distinguish descriptive smoothing from stochastic model terms.

 ### What is indexed by time?

-At each time $t$, the observed value may be:

-- a point measurement, such as temperature at 12:00;
-- an interval total, such as daily sales;
-- an interval average, such as a monthly rate;
-- an event count;
-- a vector of measurements recorded together.
+At each time $t$, an observation may be a point measurement, interval total, interval average, event count, or vector of measurements recorded together.
+These supports are not interchangeable.

-The same physical process can look different under these supports.
-Aggregating hourly demand into daily totals changes variance, seasonality, and dependence.
-A model for an interval total should not be interpreted as a model for an instantaneous value.
+Aggregating hourly demand into daily totals changes variance, seasonality, and lag dependence.
+A model for a daily total should therefore not be interpreted as a model for an instantaneous hourly value.

 ### Components with a numerical example

 An additive teaching decomposition is

 $$
-y_t=T_t+S_t+R_t,
+y_t=T_t+S_t+R_t.
 $$

-where $T_t$ is trend, $S_t$ is a repeating seasonal component, and $R_t$ is the remainder.

-Take
+For

 $$
-y_t=100+0.5t+10\sin(2\pi t/12)+\varepsilon_t,
-\qquad
-\varepsilon_t\sim(0,4).
+y_t=100+0.5t+10\sin\left(\frac{2\pi t}{12}\right)+\varepsilon_t,
 $$

-At $t=3$:
+at $t=3$,

 $$
 T_3=100+0.5(3)=101.5,
 \qquad
-S_3=10\sin(\pi/2)=10.
+S_3=10\sin\left(\frac{\pi}{2}\right)=10.
 $$

 The deterministic part is $111.5$.
 If $\varepsilon_3=-1.2$, the observed value is $110.3$.
 At $t=6$, $S_6=0$, so the deterministic part is $103$.

-A visible change between these months need not be a change in the long-run trend; it can be seasonal phase.
+A visible difference between the two months therefore need not indicate a change in the long-run trend; it can be entirely due to seasonal phase.

 For multiplicative behavior,